keffren/aws_labs/hands_on_1/README.md

 - TO DO

+## Flow of execution

+  - Create the network infrastructure
+    - VPC, Internet GateWay, Subnets and Tables Routes
+  - Create Security groups for the instances Which this project will use.
+  - Launch Instances with user data (bootstrapping)
+  - Update IP to name mapping in route
+  - Build Application from source code
+  - Upload to S3
+  - Download artifact to Tomcat Ec2 instance
+  - Setup ELB with HTTPS (certificate from Amazon Certificate Manager)
+  - Map ELB Endpoint to website name in Godaddy DNS
+  - Validate
+  - Build AutoScaling Group for Tomcat Instances

 ## Creating a new VPC

 The idea of this repository is to consolidate and improve the AWS knowledge.
 Therefore I will create the network infrastructure (*network.tf*) at low level abstraction.